elastic/package-registry/ASSETS.md

 The [Elasticsearch index template](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html) is used to have a template applied to certain index patterns.
 Inside the Index Template the values `index_patterns` is defined for the matching indices.
-As the indexing convention is either given by the index manager or the user, the integrations manager must be able to overwrite the index pattern.
+As the indexing convention is either given by the index manager or the user, the package manager must be able to overwrite the index pattern.

 On the Beats side today the Index Template is generated out of the `fields.yml` files.
 This allows to give more flexibility to generate the correct template for different Elasticsearch version.
-As we can release integrations packages for different version of Elasticsearch independently this is probably not needed anymore.
+As we can release package packages for different version of Elasticsearch independently this is probably not needed anymore.
 I expect fields.yml to stick around as it's a nice way to create index templates and index patterns in one go.
-The integration manager should be able to generate index templates and index patterns out of all the combined fields.yml.
+The package manager should be able to generate index templates and index patterns out of all the combined fields.yml.

 An Index Template also relates to the ILM policy as it can reference to which ILM policy should be applied to the indices